D'atri spaces of type k and related classes of geometries concerning jacobi operators: Applications to D'Atri spaces of Iwasawa type

-Equivalently, if $S$ is a D'Atri space of Iwasawa type, then $S$ is symmetric if and only if $\tr(R_{X}^{3})$ is invariant under the geodesic flow. \end{corollary}
+Equivalently, if $S$ is a D'Atri space of Iwasawa type, then $S$ is symmetric if and only if ${\operatorname{tr}}(R_{X}^{3})$ is invariant under the geodesic flow. \end{corollary}

-\begin{remark} \begin{itemize} \item[(i)] In particular, if the algebraic rank of $S$ is $1$, the property $\tr(R_{X}^{3})$ being invariant under the geodesic flow is a necessary condition in the above corollary, since nonsymmetric Damek-Ricci spaces do not satisfy such property by \cite{D06}.
+\begin{remark} \begin{itemize} \item[(i)] In particular, if $S$ has algebraic rank one, the property ${ \operatorname{tr}}(R_{X}^{3})$ being invariant under the geodesic flow is a necessary condition in the above corollary, since nonsymmetric Damek-Ricci spaces do not satisfy such property by \cite{D06}.